StarlyTTV/Super-Mario-Sunshine-but-you-lose-health-every-10-seconds/README.md

 <br>

 # How To Setup #
-This is a Guide on how to setup the Challenge on an Emulator.
+This is a Guide on how to setup the Challenge on an Emulator on Windows.

   - Notes:
     - The Code doesn't work on water surface